Ceridwen55/Obstacle_Robot/README.md

 - [ ] Add LED indicators or debug UART for status reporting
 - [ ] Add hysteresis for smoother turning
 - [ ] Add PID-style control instead of simple threshold error
+- [ ] VACUUMM CLEANERRRR
+- [ ] Voice Assistant so at least I've got someone to talk when my Wife's working hehe ( I'm  going to make this cute robot on the next project using ESP32 instead so stay tuneee (I know this is hard but, LETS GOOO :))) )

 ---

 ## 🧪 Requirements

 - TivaWare SDK
-- ARM GCC or Code Composer Studio
+- ARM GCC or Code Composer Studio ( I'm using Keil uVision here )
+- Due to DRM Method, it's exclusive on TM4C1294XL from Texas Instrument
-- Soldering gear (if using PCB)
+- Soldering gear (if using PCB )
-- Oscilloscope / logic analyzer (optional but useful, but I dont have one *cry*)
+- Oscilloscope / logic analyzer (optional but useful, but I dont have one avail right now *cry*)

 ---